jaywilliamsapar/clash-of-gods/README.md

 - Developed first with the Mobile First methodology, then for desktop.
 - Compatible with all mobile devices and with a beautiful and pleasant user interface.

 Join the channel to see more videos like this.
-[Bedimcode](https://www.youtube.com/c/Bedimcode) Thanks Bedimcode
+Thanks [Bedimcode]

 ![Design and Development](https://raw.githubusercontent.com/jaywilliamsapar/clash-of-gods/main/clash2.jpg)